Find Clients in the New Economy

 Click here to go to an outline of the blog series for more tips on building a thriving consulting and independent professional business during these uncertain times.

 Click here to receive information about the free online learning community for consultants and independent professionals.
-You'll also get a free 115-page eBook, Ultimate Guide to Starting and Building a Thriving Consulting Business, and be notified when the next course opens.
+You'll also get a free 115-page eBook, Starting a Consulting Business, and be notified when the next course opens.

 To make sure you get these posts in your LinkedIn feed, let's connect on LinkedIn.